Do you have your Universal Studios Itinerary ready so that you can Ride the movies and be a star?

 Purchase tickets, download a park guide, and map out your day prior to coming to Universal Studios Florida.

-All a part of your Universal Studios checklist, which you can read here.
+All a part of your Universal Studios packing checklist, which you can read here.

 Try to arrive forty-five minutes prior to the gates opening.
 If eligible for early park admission, then take advantage of the opportunity.

 Hipster Power Tip: Map out your day and make a list of your must do favorite attractions.
-Here are a few of the top rides listed by theme park bloggers!
+Here are the best rides at Universal Studios Florida!

-Begin in Production Central and head towards Despicable Me.
+Begin in Minion Land and head towards Despicable Me.
 This 3-D simulator ride is based off the hilarious animated movies.